a3216lucy/react-todo/README.md

 ![ToDoList Website in React](https://i.imgur.com/gFmXCu2.png) _The To-Do list template designed and shared by [Hexschool(六角學院)](https://hexschool.github.io/THE_F2E_Design/todolist/)_

+## Function

+1. It is able to record daily todo tasks.
+2. It can set the priority of every task. (default status is none)
+3. It is free to change the order of the items by dragging.
+4. Every single task can set time alert and leave comments.
+5. The status of each todo has all tasks, in progress, completed.

 ## What I learned from this project